prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Say—if you give me much more of your sass I'll take and bounce a rock off'n your head."

-"Oh, of COURSE you will."

-"Well I WILL."

-"Well why don't you DO it then?
 %- Then what are you waiting for?
 % You only know how to scare,but in reality you can`t prove anything.
 It's because you're afraid."